-The Company has established criteria for independence from the Company to appoint external Directors and external Audit & Supervisory Board Members.
+The Company has established criteria for independence from the Company to appoint external Directors and external Audit & Supervisory Board Members and the details on the criteria are as follows.

 [Criteria for independence of external officers]

 External officers who do not meet any of the following criteria are judged to be independent.